Sorceror/promise-worker/README.md

 ```

 Note that stacktraces cannot be sent from the worker to the main thread, so you
 will have to debug those errors yourself.
-This library does however, print
-message to `console.error()`, so you should see them there.

 ### Multi-type messages